Zumh/ospp/Volume1/ch2.md

 * **Resource Allocation:** Implement fair resource allocation mechanisms to ensure that user-level programs do not monopolize access to virtualized I/O devices.
 * **Error Handling:** Design error handling mechanisms to gracefully manage device failures and protect the system from potential security breaches.

-12. System calls vs. procedure calls: How much more expensive is a system call than a procedure call?
+12. stem calls vs. procedure calls: How much more expensive is a system call than a procedure call?
 Write a simple test program to compare the cost of a simple procedure call to a simple system call (getpid() is a good candidate on UNIX; see the man page).
 To prevent the optimizing compiler from “optimizing out" your procedure calls, do not compile with optimization on.
 You should use a system call such as the UNIX gettimeofday() for time measurements.
 Design your code so the measurement overhead is negligible.
 Also, be aware that timer values in some systems have limited resolution (e.g., millisecond resolution).
+Explain the difference (if any) between the time required by your simple procedure call and simple system call by discussing what work each call must do.
   - **System calls are more expensive than procedure calls because they involve a switch from user mode to kernel mode, which requires additional hardware and software overhead.**

   To measure the cost difference, you can write a simple test program like this: